UBC-DSCI/introduction-to-datascience-python/source/classification2.md

 by computational power: the
 more folds we choose, the  more computation it takes, and hence the more time it takes to run the analysis.
-So when you do cross-validation, you need to consider the size of the data, the speed of the algorithm (e.g., $K$-nearest neighbors), and the speed of your computer.
+So when you do cross-validation, you need to consider the size of the data, the speed of the algorithm (e.g., K-nearest neighbors), and the speed of your computer.
 In practice, this is a trial-and-error process, but typically $C$ is chosen to be either 5 or 10.
 Here we will try 10-fold cross-validation to see if we get a lower standard error.